FinweLtd/doc-livesync-all/docs/downloads.md

 *Video Copyright (c) Juha Kela*

 This video was shot with 6x GoPro Hero cameras, and stitched with Kolor AVP.
+The same video is bundled with the app ("PowerPark") as a smaller file / lower quality version.

 Full spherical 360x180° video, equirectangular projection, MP4